ringcentral/integration-blog/_posts/2019-02-25-practice-oop-to-front-end-universal-state-module.md

 Finally, we can ask a question worth thinking about:

-> Is it really important to choose the front-end State Library from OOP's way?
+> Is it really important to choose a front-end state library from OOP's way?